-Since the late 1970s, scientists have initiated discussions on neutrino astronomical experiments and put forward the proposal to construct DUMAND experiment.
+Since the late 1970s, scientists have initiated discussions on neutrino astronomy experiments and put forward the proposal to construct DUMAND experiment.
 The 2002 Nobel Prize in Physics was jointly awarded in half to Raymond Davis Jr. and Masatoshi Koshiba "for their pioneering contributions to astrophysics, especially for the detection of cosmic neutrinos."
 In 2013, high - energy neutrinos from outside the solar system were detected for the first time in the IceCube experiment, which marked the beginning of a new era in high-energy neutrino astronomy.

 Over the past half - century, remarkable progress has been achieved in neutrino astronomy experiments.
 Presently, a dynamic global research community has emerged, accompanied by an increasing interest from students and young scientists across the globe.